BSFS LOGO

 22. How much are BSFS dues?

-Annual BSFS dues (Oct 1 to Sep 30) are $35.00.
-Life membership dues are 10 times the annual dues.
-Remember you must attend two business meetings before you are eligible to pay dues and become a voting member.
+Annual BSFS dues (Oct 1 to Sep 30) are $45.00. (as of 3/2022) Life membership dues are 10 times the annual dues.
+Remember you must attend two business meetings in person or four of the business meetings online before you are eligible to pay dues and become a voting member.

 23. How do I get my question onto this FAQ?